mienaikoe/ziyu/Lore/Notes.md

 - City smells, tastes, sounds, dialog with strangers

+- More Deep Hard Scifi talk in the senate about what the obscura could be.
+  - Show off their level of technology, philosophy, and astronomy

 - Fajro should be depicted as almost reptilian though human-like

 - Consider making the interlogue into a separate chapter where Mel is informed of what happened.